-Name of Fund Integration of Sustainability Risk Into Investment Decision Making Sustainability risk faced by the Fund Payden Euro Liquidity Fund Classification of the Fund under SFDR Moderate The Company has classified the Fund as a financial product subject to Article 8 of SFDR.
+Name of Fund Integration of Sustainability Risk Into Investment Decision Making Sustainability risk faced by the Fund Payden Euro Classification of the Fund under SFDR Moderate Liquidity Fund The Manager in consultation with the Company has classified the Fund as a financial product subject to Article 8 of SFDR.
 Promotion of Environmental and/or Social Characteristics In its investment approach the Sub-Investment Manager promotes Environmental, Social and Governance ("ESG") factors as described below.
 Assessment of Social Factors: For sovereign issuers, the Sub-Investment Manager considers factors such as human/knowledge capital, access to education and health care, income inequality, labour freedoms and opportunities freedom of political expression and human rights and ease of doing business.

 For corporate issuers, the Sub-Investment Manager includes evaluation of labour relations and working conditions, health and safety records and corporate social responsibility policy.

-Assessment of Environmental Factors: For sovereign issuers, the Sub-Investment Manager considers Government policy stance, energy resources availability/management, energy diversification and intensity, emissions, water/land availability, natural disaster exposure and climate change.
+For sovereign issuers, the Sub-Investment Manager considers Government policy stance, energy resources availability/management, energy diversification and intensity, emissions, water/land availability, natural disaster exposure and climate change.

 For corporate issuers, the Sub-Investment Manager's research process includes evaluation of pollution impact, supply chain management and climate change policy.

-Assessment of Governance Factors: The governance characteristics promoted by the Fund comprise fundamental analysis of government effectiveness, institutional efficiency, rule of law, political rights/civil liberties, policy trajectory and perception/control of corruption, and in respect of corporate issuers include transparency and disclosure, board independence, executive compensation and reputation.
-Assessment Methods: The Sub-Investment Manager's assessment of ESG characteristics includes the following: Systematic ESG screening and scoring In identifying investments which allow the Fund to promote environmental or social characteristics, the Sub-Investment Manager has adopted an investment process that integrates ESG data provided by Data Providers with its Securitised Sub-Sector Materiality Frameworks, Developed Sovereign Issuers Assessment Framework, Corporate Framework analysis and its Country Scorecard and percentile ranking.
+The governance characteristics promoted by the Fund comprise fundamental analysis of government effectiveness, institutional efficiency, rule of law, political rights/civil liberties, policy trajectory and perception/control of corruption, and in respect of corporate issuers include transparency and disclosure, board independence, executive compensation and reputation.

+The Sub-Investment Manager's assessment of ESG characteristics includes the following:

+In identifying investments which allow the Fund to promote environmental or social characteristics, the Sub-Investment Manager has adopted an investment process that integrates ESG data provided by Data Providers with its Securitised Sub-Sector Materiality Frameworks, Developed Sovereign Issuers Assessment Framework, Corporate Framework analysis and its Country Scorecard and percentile ranking.
 The Sub-Investment Manager systematically collates information using best-in-universe data and positive screening tools.